door Mijke de Hartog

 Such an empty Damrak in the middle of the day is downright frightening, but the “King of the Damrak” made me smile.
 Amsterdam has always been a home for self-willed figures.
 It was and will remain so.
 That reassured me on that lonely Wednesday afternoon.

-door Frank Schallmaier
+by Frank Schallmaier